awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 -
 ### Compile the library

-a) Launch a Linux-based EC2 instance and install PHP 7.x along with its required dependencies.
+a) Launch a Linux-based EC2 instance and Install PHP between versions 7.0 and 8.1 along with its required dependencies.

 b) Checkout and compile the dependency package aws-elasticache-cluster-client-libmemcached via https://github.com/awslabs/aws-elasticache-cluster-client-libmemcached